Can the IRS Track Cryptocurrency?

 TokenTax content follows strict guidelines for editorial accuracy and integrity.
 We do not accept money from third party sites, so we can give you the most unbiased and accurate information possible.

-• The IRS tracks crypto transactions using blockchain analysis, exchange reporting, and data matching.
-These tools help ensure compliance with tax laws.
+• The IRS can track crypto activity through blockchain analysis, exchange reporting, and data matching.
+These tools help the agency compare taxpayer returns against available transaction records.

 Is crypto trackable?